The Long Mynd

 - click here to see our location from the air (north of Shobdon airfield and south east of Welshpool airfield).

-Winter at the Mynd
+Driving up the Mynd